Success Stories

 Allocation of SME Loan and Manufacturing Portfolio Increased

 At the 8th meeting of the Private Sector Development Policy Coordination Committee (PSDPCC) at PMO on 13 January 2016, which the Principal Secretary, PMO, co-chaired, BUILD presented a reform policy paper on “Simplification of Financing Policies for Women Entrepreneurs”.
-In the meeting, BUILD proposed a specific recommendation on the refinancing scheme: a significant percentage of loans should be earmarked for the financing of manufacturing WEs.
-This proposal was also reviewed in the Review Meeting of Financial Sector Development Working Committee (FSDWC) Meeting on 27 August 2017, which was co-chaired by Deputy Governor, Bangladesh Bank.
+In the meeting, BUILD proposed a specific recommendation on the refinancing scheme: a significant percentage of loans should be earmarked to finance manufacturing WEs.
+This proposal was also reviewed in the Review Meeting of the Financial Sector Development Working Committee (FSDWC) Meeting on 27 August 2017, which was co-chaired by the Deputy Governor of Bangladesh Bank.
 According to the decision of that meeting, a circular will be issued.

 In this respect, Bangladesh Bank issued a circular (SMESPED Circular no. 3 on 29 June 2017.
-As per the issued circular, the allocation of SME finance has to be increased up to 25% with 1% increase per year.
+Per the issued circular, the allocation of SME finance has to be increased up to 25%, with a 1% increase yearly.
 The allocation of the SME loan portfolio will be a minimum of 40% for manufacturing, a minimum of 25% for service and a minimum of 35% for business (trading) in 2021.

 Bangladesh Bank Published Guidelines for FE Transactions